abderraouf-adjal/ArduinoSpritzCipher/README.md

 Return equality result.
-Zero (0x00) if `data_a` equals `data_b` OR if `len` is zero, A non-zero value will be returned if they are NOT equal.
+Zero (0x00) if `data_a` equals `data_b` OR if `len` is zero, Non-zero value if they are NOT equal.

 ```c
 void spritz_memzero(uint8_t *buf, uint16_t len)